ChristophReich1996/ECG_Classification/README.md

 We implement ECG-AttNet with [PyTorch](https://pytorch.org/) 1.8.1 and [Torchaudio](https://pytorch.org/audio/stable/index.html) 0.8.1.
 All required packages can be seen in the `requirements.txt` file.
-For the pade activation unit we adopted the [implementation (cuda extension) from the authors](https://github.com/ml-research/pau) [1].
+For the Pade Activation Unit we adopted the [implementation (cuda extension) from the authors](https://github.com/ml-research/pau) [1].

 ## Results